Skip to content

 1

-Pull events from EDR, Microsoft 365, firewalls, and vulnerability scanners without ripping out your stack.
+Keep EDR, Microsoft 365, firewalls, and vulnerability scanners.
+Echogate listens for alerts without ripping out your stack.

 2

-Add user, asset, geo, history, and threat intel context so tickets have answers, not just raw alerts.
+Reduce alert noise and add user, asset, and environment context so tickets come with answers, not just raw alerts.

 3

-Route clean incidents to PSA, email, and Teams with consistent formatting and severity you can trust.
+Send clean incidents to PSA, Teams, or email with consistent titles and severity your team can trust.

 How it works